-Respondents must complete and submit a written application by Friday, June 15th, 2018 email@example.com.
+Respondents must complete and submit a written application by Friday, January 11th, 2019 to firstname.lastname@example.org.
 An application form is included at the end of this RFP.
 This format is suggested but not mandatory; the Alumni Projects Committee will accept any application which includes all of the information requested in the attached application.

 5. Selected Project(s)

 The Alumni Projects Committee will work with the selected project team(s) to ensure they are proceeding according to plan.
 Project review schedules will be tailored to each individual project, but selected project teams should expect a kickoff meeting within one month following project approval.
 During that kickoff meeting, the Alumni Projects Committee and the project team will establish a project charter and decide upon metrics designed to keep the project on track.